SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(12).png" /]

-Now that we know how to basically inherit classes.
-Create the **BirthdayBalloon** class on your own.
+Now that we know how to inherit classes, create the **BirthdayBalloon** class on your own.

-The **BirthdayBalloon** class should extend the **PartyBalloon** class, and should add an **extra property**.
+The **BirthdayBalloon** class should extend the **PartyBalloon** class and should add an **extra property**.

 It is the same as the previous class.

-Lastly, we need to return an object, containing all of our classes, so that the Judge can work with them.
+Lastly, we need to return an object containing all of our classes so that Judge can work with them.

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(13).png" /]